The 3 Things You Need to do Before Buying a House

 2. Your monthly goal of what you want to spend

-3. Your goal of how much $ you plan to save to put down on your house
+3. Set your goal of how much $ you plan to save to put down on your house

-1. I gave up small things that I didn’t really need.
-(EX: I stopped buying new shoes (don’t judge me, LOL) and limited my Starbucks to only once a week for a good 10 months.
+EX: I stopped buying new shoes (don’t judge me, LOL) and limited my Starbucks to only once a week for a good 10 months.
 Also, I would only get my nails done during events or if I had a trip coming up.
-Same with other things that I didn’t really need- if I wasn’t doing anything special, it wasn’t necessary)!
+Same with other things that I didn’t really need- if I wasn’t doing anything special, it wasn’t necessary!

 Research Areas… & Take Your Time Doing So